compsocialscience/summer-institute/2019/materials/day2-digital-trace-data/screenscraping/Rpres/Screenscraping.md

 ```

-Navigate to the search bar
+Navigate to the Search Bar
 ========================================================
 &nbsp;